 President and Chief Executive OfficerDr.
 Spigelman is the President and Chief Executive Officer of the Global Alliance for TB Drug Development (TB Alliance), and a Member of its Board of Directors.
-He is regarded as one of the world’s leading experts in tuberculosis and TB drug development.
 Prior to being appointed President and CEO in 2009, Dr. Spigelman served for five and a half years as the Director of Research & Development at TB Alliance.
 He was instrumental in forging key organizational partnerships and building the pipeline of TB drug candidates.
 Notably, Dr. Spigelman was a leader in developing a regimen-based paradigm of TB drug development – a faster and more efficient approach, which is emerging as the gold standard within the TB drug research field.

 Dr. Spigelman received his undergraduate degree from Brown University and his medical degree from the Mt.
 Sinai School of Medicine where he specialized in Internal medicine, Neoplastic Diseases and Preventive Medicine.
 Dr. Spigelman holds board certifications from the American Board of Internal Medicine, the American Board's Subspecialty Board of Medical Oncology, and the American Board of Preventive Medicine and was the recipient of the American Cancer Society Clinical Oncology Career Development Award (1985-1988).

-Presently, Dr. Spigelman serves on the Coordinating Board of the WHO Stop TB Partnership, is Co-Chair of the Working Group on New Drugs of the WHO Stop TB Partnership, and is a member of the Governing Board of the Tres Cantos Open Lab, GlaxoSmithKline.
+Presently, Dr. Spigelman is Co-Chair of the Working Group on New Drugs of the WHO Stop TB Partnership, and is a member of the Governing Board of the Tres Cantos Open Lab, GlaxoSmithKline.

 Senior Director, CommunicationsJoanna Breitstein joined the TB Alliance in 2009.
 As Senior Director, Communications, she is responsible for charting and implementing the organization’s communications strategy and also serves as the primary contact for press inquiries.